-I finished reading Breaking Down the Walls and it is one of those books that make finance (in this case investing) fascinating and part of it is the perfect mix of memoir, money, and history.
+I finished reading Breaking Down the Walls and it is one of those books that make investing fascinating and part of it is the perfect mix of memoir, money, and history.

 Your Money, Your Choices

-While it's understandable to want to get information from others about investing, in the end it's your responsibility on how you do it.
-I know many Couple Money readers have worked hard for their paychecks, so I encourage all of your to make the most of everyone.
+While it's understandable to want to get information from others about investing, in the end it's your responsibility to stay on top of your money.
+Many of us work hard for our paychecks, so it makes sense we want our money to work for us.

 Yaeger does a wonderful job explaining how you have the ability to manage your investments wisely even when there are some brokers in Wall Street who tell you otherwise.